 - b) On the order of the referee the two (2) teams will move ahead to the starting position on the mat. - c) The referee shall order the teams turn towards the technical table, extending his arms in parallel forward, with open palms, and will announce rei, to be held simultaneously by all components of both teams.
 The referee shall not bow. - d) Then the referee shall order, in a gesture of arms at right angles forearms up and palms facing each other "otagai-ni" (face each other), the two teams again be face to face, announcing "rei" (bow), to be held the same way as in the previous section. - e) After finishing the bowing ceremony, the components of the two teams will come out through the same place which they entered, waiting, on the outer edge centred of the contest area, the athletes of each team must make the first contest.
 In each contest, they will perform the same procedure of bowing that in individual competition. - f) In case of equal wins after finishing the last contest of the match, the referee will order the teams to proceed as described in paragraph a) and b), in order to wait for the draw of the extra contest.
-Once the draw is performed the concerned athletes will remain on the tatami for the extra golden score contest while the rest of the team will leave. - g) After finishing the last contest of the match, the referee will order the teams to proceed as described in paragraph a) and b), announcing, then the winner.
+Once the draw is performed the concerned athletes will remain on the tatami for the extra golden score contest while the rest of the team will leave.

+- g) After finishing the last contest of the match, the referee will order the teams to proceed as described in paragraph a) and b), announcing, then the winner.
 The bowing ceremony will be held in the reverse order of the start, bowing first to each other and, finally, to the technical table. - 2.
+When entering the tatami area, athletes should walk to the entrance of the contest area at the same time.

 The athletes are free to bow when entering or leaving the contest area, although it is not compulsory.